beyond-all-reason/RecoilEngine/doc/site/content/docs/guides/rendering/making-shaders.md

 ### Creation

 Let's create some.
-Note that any of these can be skipped apart from the VAO.
+Note that any of these can be skipped apart from the VAO if you don't need them.

 ```lua
 local my_vao = gl.GetVAO() -- first, create a VAO